elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

   <img src="images/IDC_layout.png" alt="My image" width="80%"/>
 </p>

-The image above illustrates the physical connector corresponding to the lower byte of Port D. Eight of the pins carry a voltage (0 or 3.3V) depending on whether the corresponding bit is high or low.
+The image above illustrates the physical connector corresponding to the lower byte (pin 0-7) of Port D. Eight of the pins carry a voltage (0 or 3.3V) depending on whether the corresponding bit is high or low.
 There are two additional pins: one is always 0V (GND) and one is always 3.3V.

 If we want to connect an LED we can do that as in the figure above.
 We connect the cathode of the LED (through a resistor) to the GND pin, and the anode to one of the data-carrying pins (the one corresponding to bit 6, in this case).
 The resistor is required to stay within the maximum current allowed by the LED.

 Now, if we *set* bit 6 in Port D, the pin will be at 3.3V, and a current will run through the LED, making it glow.
 If we *clear* bit 6, the pin will be at 0V (same as the GND pin) and there will be no current, and no light.

 ### Configuring a pin for output
 Each pin in the port can *either* be an input pin *or* an output pin, at any given time.
-If the pin is configured as an input pin, we can read the corresponding bit to find out if the pin is at 3.3V (bit is 1) or 0 (bit is 0).
-Right now, we want pin 6 to act as an output bit, so we have to configure Port D to that effect.
+If the pin is configured as an input pin, we can read the corresponding bit to find out if the pin is at 3.3V (bit is 1) or 0V (bit is 0).
+Right now, we want pin 6 to act as an output bit, so we have to configure Port D accordingly.

 As previously mentioned, any communication between the processor core and the outside is achieved by reading from or writing to the memory subsystem.
 We have, for instance, seen that we can access the SRAM module by writing to the `0x20000000` - `0x2000FFFF` region.
 In the same way, to communicate with the GPIO module, we read and write to the `0x4001800`-`0x40011BFF` region.
 In that region, there are a number of registers for each GPIO Port.
 To find out which registers there are, and how to configure our GPIO Module, we consult the [QuickGuide](TODO_nolinkyet).
 The section about the GPIO Module looks like: